 The risk of plague is highest in areas that have poor sanitation, overcrowding, and a large population of rodents.
 Over the last 20 years, nearly all cases have been reported among people living in small and agricultural villages rather than overcrowded cities.

-In medieval times, the plague, or "black death," was responsible for the deaths of millions of people in Europe.
+In medieval times, the plague was responsible for the deaths of millions of people in Europe.

 - fever and chills